New Research: Milk Allergies May Impact Long-Term Growth

 - If you still have concerns about your child's growth and nutrition, ask your doctor about a referral to a registered dietitian, who can help you make a detailed nutritional plan for your child.

-The impact of milk allergies on growth underscores the importance of preventing food allergies before they start.
+The impact of milk allergies on growth underscores the importance of introducing food allergens early.

-Thanks to landmark clinical studies, we now know that introducing babies to milk early and consistently, before they turn one year of age, can help reduce their risk of developing a milk allergy in the future---and give them the head start they need to maintain healthy growth.
+Thanks to landmark clinical studies, we now know that introducing babies to milk early and consistently, before they turn one year of age---and give them the head start they need to maintain healthy growth.

 All health-related content on this website is for informational purposes only and does not create a doctor-patient relationship.
 Always seek the advice of your own pediatrician in connection with any questions regarding your baby’s health.